addydr/DaskDataset/README.md

 - DAG Visualization: The visualize script uses Dask and Graphviz to create a clear and informative visualization of the DAG, providing insights into the computation workflow and task dependencies.

 This project showcases efficient parallel computing techniques for handling large operations.
 Here, Dask loads the data set into several smaller Pandas dataframes on a need basis, allowing for concurrent computing.

+<h4>Note:</h4> The .csv used is too large to upload.
+It was found at this link: https://catalog.data.gov/dataset/crime-data-from-2020-to-present

 <br />